 Whilst LGBT people in the UK can safely take part in pride events, the same is not true for everyone in the world.

-Pride marches are banned in Russia.
+In Russia it is against the law to publicly speak in favour of LGBT people, and pride marches are banned.
 Despite this, LGBT people march in Moscow every year.
 Every year they are arrested.

 In Uganda it is illegal to be LGBT, so a lot of people are afraid to even take part in a pride march.
-However, some people do still bravely choose to march in Kampala Pride.
+However, some people do still take part in Kampala pride as part of their campaign for acceptance.

-In Myanmar, it's illegal to be gay or bi.
-Trans people also experience discrimination.
-However, there is growing acceptance for LGBT people.
-Myanmar Pride is a boat parade.
+In Myanmar, it's illegal to be gay or bi and whilst it's not illegal to be trans, members of the trans community experience harassment and are not legally protected.
+Despite this, there is growing acceptance for LGBT people.
+Instead of a march, Myanmar Pride is a boat parade.

-Seoul Pride was attended by more than 70,000 people in 2019.
+2019 saw Seoul in South Korea hold its 20th LGBT pride event.
+This was attended by more than 70,000 people.
 LGBT people in South Korea have found increasing levels of acceptance over the course of the past 10 years.

 Pride has been celebrated in Johannesburg, South Africa since 1990.
-It's the biggest LGBT pride event in Africa and attracts thousands of visitors.
+Johannesburg Pride is the biggest LGBT pride event in Africa and attracts thousands of visitors.
+LGBT people in South Africa have their rights protected in law and are free to march in pride events.

 In Turkey it's a different story.
-It's not against the law to be LGBT in Turkey, but LGBT pride events are often banned by the police.
+Even though it's not against the law to be LGBT in Turkey, LGBT pride events are often banned by the police.
 Despite this, thousands took part in Istanbul Pride 2019.
 Eventually the march was stopped by police.